Lekshmi-515/Lekshmi-515/README.md

 # Hi I am Lekshmi
 Experienced Data Analyst with a proven track record in creating impactful Power BI dashboards and data visualizations😉 currently working at Zinemind technologies🤩
+Focused on building end-to-end Power BI dashboards and transforming raw data into executive-ready insights.
+Proficient in DAX, Power Query, and EDA, with a strong ability to present findings to leadership and ensure clarity through well-documented, user-friendly reports.